 When it comes to going out for a drink in Dubai, well, it does require certain planning in advance.
 Wide range of restaurants, cafes that are usually in shopping centers or right next to them, do offer a great choice welcoming even the pickiest tourists.
-But if you occasionally want to enjoy a glass of vine, a pint of beer or any other alcoholic beverage, it becomes a bit tricky.
+But if you occasionally want to enjoy a glass of wine, a pint of beer, or any other alcoholic beverage, it becomes a bit tricky.
 Or at least – different.

 Those who have experienced traveling to Arab countries are acquainted with the fact that there is usually no alcohol served anywhere publicly, except perhaps in hotel bars.
-In some countries there are also specific shops for these beverages.
-Needles to say that I have occasionally witnessed Arab men buying couple of bottles in such a shop in the Middle East, wrapping it in black bags in order to hide the content.
+In some countries, there are also specific shops for these beverages.
+Needless to say that I have occasionally witnessed Arab men buying a couple of bottles in such a shop in the Middle East, wrapping it in black bags in order to hide the content.
 Society rules are set according to Islam and therefore alcohol is banned.

 The issue is however taken to the extreme in Dubai.
-Or at least, you’ve guest it – over the top!
+Or at least, you’ve guessed it – over the top!
 The city is proud to be “open” and “meet the needs” of all those people who live and work there, and who do not always come from Muslim countries.
 But Dubai itself is still a Muslim city.

 So, if you want to buy a bottle of wine for your friends coming to dinner, you will be obligated to have a certain “alcohol license” which you can acquire only if you work in the city.
-In order to get that licence foreigners who work in Dubai apply for it, they get a piece of plastic with all the important ID data and they are allowed to buy alcohol valued at their monthly earnings.
+In order to get that license foreigners who work in Dubai apply for it, they get a piece of plastic with all the important ID data and they are allowed to buy alcohol valued at their monthly earnings.

-And if you want to go out for a drink, you would have to visit one of the hotels or shopping centers, and peek behind certain heavy closed doors.
+And if you want to go out for a drink, you would have to visit one of the hotels or shopping centers and peek behind certain heavy closed doors.
 As we did…

 Friday night, taxi cars going in all directions, busy streets, crowded entrances to big hotels.
 We were going out for a drink, and to my surprise – we were headed to one of the hotels.
 Popular pubs are to be found there, my friends explained, even though somewhat “hidden”.